7 Best Seafood Buffets in Las Vegas 2026

 There are only a few dedicated seafood buffets in Vegas.
 Most of our picks are brunches or dinners featuring seafood specials, while others include seafood options as part of their regular menus.

-For dedicated seafood buffets, pay attention to the Friday Night Seafood Dinner at the Garden Buffet, Crab Brunch at Bacchanal, Seafood Gourmet Dinner at Wynn, Lobster Dinner at Palms Resort, and the Seafood Dinner at Bellagio.
+For seafood-focused buffets, pay attention to the Friday Night Seafood Dinner at the Garden Buffet, Crab Brunch at Bacchanal, Seafood Gourmet Dinner at Wynn, Lobster Dinner at Palms Resort, and the Saturday Seafood Dinner at Bellagio.

 Bacchanal Buffet, Caesars Palace